joehewett/super-simple-blog/posts/debugging-kubernetes.md

 Examine the events in the output and identify the problem e.g. `unreachableserver/nginx:1:14` etc.

-If no events seem relevant, try deleting the pod and looking at the events from the new pod
+If no events seem relevant, try deleting the pod and looking at the events from the new pod.

+Note: our pods are usually orchestrated by replica sets and deployments, so we're unlikely to want to terminate a pod on its own (if it's controlled by a replica set, for example, it will probably consistently spin back up when terminated).
+You can try killing the deployment instead of the pod as shown below.
 - `kubectl delete pod $id`
 - `kubectl get pods`
 - `kubectl get pod $new_id`